torvalds/linux/Documentation/bpf/standardization/instruction-set.rst

 mode modifier of ``ABS`` or ``IND``.
 The 'dst_reg' and 'offset' fields were set to zero, and 'src_reg' was set to zero for ``ABS``.
 However, these instructions are deprecated and should no longer be used.
-All legacy packet access instructions belong to the "legacy" conformance group.
+All legacy packet access instructions belong to the "packet" conformance group.